sundeck-io/snowflake-connector-framework/README.md

    # means you've missed a login window.
 Check all your tabs!
    #
    pulumi up -y
+   #
+   # If the above fails on rest.apiPolicy OR rest.snowflakePolicy with an error message similar
+   # to "BadRequestException: Invalid policy document.
+Please check the policy syntax and
+   # ensure that Principals are valid.", this appears to be an eventual consistency exception.
+   # In those cases, after the command finishes, just try running `up` again
    ```

 ## Query MySQL (or any Athena source)